danjperron/Pi5PWM_HARDWARE/README.md

 The python folder contains a version in python using /sys/class/pwm with os.command()

+N.B.
+On python you need to set the dtoverlay=pwm.
+The C++ doesn't care since I set the register directly.

 On the main root you have the c++ class using directly the hardware.